 Major campaigns against VAW and femicide | Vienna Femicide Team

-Helena Gabriel provides a list of the most inspirational and effective campaigns against femicide, their purposes, outcomes and strategies.
+Helena Gabriel, member of the Vienna Femicide Team, provides a list of the most inspirational and effective campaigns against femicide, their purposes, outcomes and strategies.

 This article has been published in Femicide Volume X.

 CAMPAIGNS AGAINST FEMICIDE